nioinnovation/service_tests/README.md

 Each test class can only contain unit tests for one service.
 These unit tests are not meant for testing interaction between services.
 Testing interactions between services would be integration testing.

-**Set `service_name` Class Attribute**<br>The very first thing to do is change the class attribute `service_name` from "ExampleService" to your service name.
+**Set `service_name` class attribute**<br>The very first thing to do is change the class attribute `service_name` from **ExampleService** to your service name.
 This is how the test will know which service and blocks to load and configure.

-**Override `subscriber_topics` and `publisher_topics`**<br>If the service has subscriber or publisher blocks, override these methods to return a list of the topic names in your service.
+**Override `subscriber_topics` and `publisher_topics`**<br>If the service has _Subscriber_ or _Publisher_ blocks, override these methods to return a list of the topic names in your service.
 This allows your tests to publish test signals to the subscribers and to assert against the published signals from the service.

 **Add `env_vars`**<br>These service tests will not read from any of your project `.env` files so if you want to use some environment variables, override this method and have it return a dictionary that maps environment variable names to values.

+---

-## Kicking Off Tests
+## Kicking off tests

-If your service has blocks that generate signals on their own (e.g., simulator blocks), then the service will already be running with signals when each test is entered.
+If your service has blocks that generate signals on their own (e.g., _Simulator_ blocks), then the service will already be running with signals when each test is entered.
 However, it's easier to test services when you have control over the created signals.

 You can create a signal and send it from any block with:

 ```python
 self.notify_signals(block_name, signals)
 ```
-You can create a signal and publish it to a topic to notify from the matching subscriber block(s) with:
+You can create a signal and publish it to a topic to notify from the matching _Subscriber_ block(s) with:

 ```python
 self.publish_signals(topic, signals)
 ```

+---

-## Making Assertions about Signals
+## Making assertions about signals

 Most service unit tests will be structured so that you publish or emit a signal from a block at the beginning of a service and then inspect the output at the end of the service.
-The easiest way to make these assertions is by checking which signals the service's publishers have published.
+The easiest way to make these assertions is by checking which signals the service's _Publisher_ blocks have published.

 Get published signals with: